 Outside of the cabins and the dining hall, there are three indoor spaces at Kandalore.
-First, the Museum: which houses our High Ropes course, and is used for evening programs.
-Second, Lynx Hall which is an indoor space used for a variety of programs.
-Third, the lounge which houses our cross-country skiing program, and is the only heated space outside the cabins dining hall.
+The Museum, once the home of a heritage canoe collection, is the elevated entrance to our high ropes course as well as an area to facilitate evening programs.
+Lynx Hall, which is an indoor space, used for a variety of programs including rainy day activities.
+The Lounge, which is the only heated building outside the cabins and the dining hall where participants can spend supervised rest periods time.